arnewohletz/AllMyNotes/source/howto/network/ssh.rst

 #.
 Enter a passphrase to encrypt the private key, if needed (more secure, but might conflict with
    applications using the key).
 #.
 Check if the ``.ssh`` directory contains both the private and the public key file (\*.pub).
-#.
-If you used a custom name for the key pair or stored the files at a separate location, add the
-   private key to the authentication agent (otherwise you'd need to state your public key when attempting an SSH connection, like ``ssh -i /path/to/my/key.pub USER@HOST``):

-    .. prompt:: bash

-        ssh-add /path/to/private_key

 Server: Set permissions
 ```````````````````````